 How To Use Hibiscus for Hair Growth?

 Hibiscus penetrates deep into the scalp, nourishing the hair and helping it grow.
 It also helps to accelerate blood circulation when the hair follicles are massaged with oil.
 However, applying hibiscus along with coconut oil is the easiest way to grow hair.

 Depending on the length of the hair, a bunch of hibiscus leaves is crushed into a smooth paste, and hibiscus powder can also be used.

-A sufficient amount of coconut oil is heated in a saucepan and hibiscus paste is added to it.
+A sufficient amount of coconut oil is heated in a saucepan, and hibiscus paste is added.
 It is then boiled until the dust particles settle to the bottom of the pot.
-After boiling, cover the pot and keep it aside until it cools down.
+After cooking, cover the pot and keep it aside until it cools down.
 This mixture should be stored in a container to apply to the hair regularly or at least three times a week.